 Fluentd is an open source log collector, processor, and aggregator that was created back in 2011 by the folks at Treasure Data.
 Written in Ruby, Fluentd was created to act as a unified logging layer — a one-stop component that can aggregate data from multiple sources, unify the differently formatted data into JSON objects and route it to different output destinations.

 If you’re an ELK user, all this sounds somewhat similar to what Logstash has to offer.
-There are of course some differences, and we cover some of these in this article.
+There are of course some differences, and we cover some of these in our Fluentd vs. Logstash comparison.

 What is Fluent Bit?